Skip to main navigation Skip to main content Skip to footer

 Meet Commissioner Lombardo

-Mr. Lombardo has been a supporter of the Naples community in many capacities.
-He served on the Friends of Collier County Museum board for eight years, five as Chair, overseeing a $2,500,000 capital campaign to expand the museum.
-An Eagle Scout with the Boy Scouts of America (BSA), Lombardo was a Scoutmaster of Troop 2001, adviser of Venture Crew 2001, as well as the past adviser for the Statewide Order of the Arrow.
-In his youth, he served as a High Adventure Ranger for the BSA National High Adventure Programs.
-Commissioner Lombardo also served as the District Chairman of Scouting for Collier County.
+An Eagle Scout with the Boy Scouts of America (BSA), Lombardo has held numerous leadership roles, including Scoutmaster of Troop 2001, adviser to Venture Crew 2001, District Chairman of Scouting for Collier County, and past adviser to the Statewide Order of the Arrow.
+Earlier in his career, he served as a High Adventure Ranger for the BSA National High Adventure Programs.

 NORMAN E. FEDER